adobe/helix-importer-ui/importer-guidelines.md

 ```

 Note:
 - be careful with the DOM elements you are working with.
-You always work on the same document thus you may destruct elements for one output which may have an inpact on the other outputs.
+You always work on the same document thus you may destruct elements for one output which may have an impact on the other outputs.
 - you may have as many outputs as you want (limit not tested yet).

 ### Reporting back

 The Importer UI offers a "Download import report" button (same behavior in the `Import - Workbench` and `Import - Bulk` UIs).
 The XLSX report generated gives you the list of URLs processed, the status of the import (might have failed) and some explanations on why it failed.
 You can add some extra columns to that report.
 For that, you have to use the `transform` method, presented in the [Multiple Output](./importer-guidelines.md#multiple-output) section above (for the obvious reason you can define the properties of the output object).
-You do not have to return mutliple objects, one object or an array of one object is enough (migrating from the usage of `transformDOM` / `generateDocumentPath` is straight forward).
+You do not have to return multiple objects, one object or an array of one object is enough (migrating from the usage of `transformDOM` / `generateDocumentPath` is straightforward).

 You can do something like: